-The film was originally supposed to be released in August 1994 as 20th Century Fox had concerns that the film would under perform at the box office, and they felt it would be a worthy action successor to True Lies (1994), which opened that July.
-However the film performed very well during test screenings, and test audiences loved it so much, which prompted Fox to move the release date up to June as their first movie of the summer season, and to provide adult action competition in comparison with the family friendly The Flintstones (1994) which opened two weeks earlier.
-In the end Fox made the right decision as the film grossed $121 million in the U.S. and Canada alone and $350 million worldwide against a budget of $30 million.
+The film was originally supposed to be released in August 1994 as 20th Century Fox had concerns that the film would underperform at the box-office, and they felt it would be a worthy action successor to True Lies (1994), which opened that July.
+However, the film performed very well during test screenings, and test audiences loved it so much, which prompted Fox to move the release date up to June, as their first movie of the summer season, and to provide adult action competition in comparison with the family friendly The Flintstones (1994), which opened two weeks earlier.
+In the end, Fox made the right decision, as the film grossed 121 million dollars in the U.S. and Canada, and 350 million dollars worldwide, against a budget of thirty million dollars.

-There is no Hill St Subway Station on the red line in L.A.
-But right after the station sign is shown the prevailing color chosen is blue by way of a camera lens filter.
-"Blues" are everywhere, even under the train platform by way of lighting that does not actually exist in the real subway system.
+There is no Hill Street Subway Station on the red line in Los Angeles.
+But right after the station sign is shown, the prevailing color chosen is blue by way of a camera lens filter.
+"Blues" are everywhere, even under the train platform by way of lighting, that does not actually exist in the real subway system.
 Hence Hill Street Blues (1981).

 Brief shots of the headsign of the bus display "33 Downtown via Freeway".
 The 33 is actually a local LA Metro (LACMTA) line between Santa Monica and Downtown Los Angeles via Venice Boulevard.
-The Santa Monica Blue Bus express line between Santa Monica and downtown is the 10, which operates via the 10 Freeway.
+The Santa Monica Blue Bus express line between Santa Monica and downtown is the 10, which operates via I-10.

 The trivia items below may give away important plot points.

-Jack's sidekick, Harry, was originally to be played by Ed Harris and in this version was going to be revealed as the mad bomber.
-However, when Ed Harris opted out, and Jeff Daniels signed, the producers felt that the audience would not accept the sudden twist in character so Harry was kept as a good guy throughout and the mad bomber written as a separate character.
-The idea of the hero's friend and sidekick being the villain was later used in Broken Arrow (1996), also written by Graham Yost.
+Jack's sidekick, Harry, was originally to be played by Ed Harris, and in this version was going to be revealed as the mad bomber.
+However, when Ed Harris opted out, and Jeff Daniels signed on, the producers felt that the audience would not accept the sudden twist in character, so Harry was kept as a good guy throughout, and the mad bomber written as a separate character.
+The idea of the hero's friend and sidekick being the villain, was later used in Broken Arrow (1996), also written by Graham Yost.

 The plane destroyed by the exploding bus has the logo "Pacific Courier Freight" on its side.
-This same name is on the truck used by the terrorists in Die Hard (1988) and Die Hard with a Vengeance (1995) - an in joke by production designer Jackson De Govia.
+This same name is on the truck used by the terrorists in Die Hard (1988) - an in-joke by Production Designer Jackson De Govia.

-A "deleted scene" sees Jack shooting Howard Payne in the neck, just after he'd shot his partner in the leg at the beginning of the film.
-Later in the film, you can see the oval scar on Payne's neck caused by the deleted shooting.
+A deleted scene sees Jack shooting Howard Payne in the neck, just after he'd shot his partner in the leg at the beginning of the film.
+Later in the film, you can see the oval scar on Payne's neck caused by the shooting.